Universal-Team/extras/README.md

-# extras
+# extras:scripts

-In this repository you can find builds of Universal-Team apps and other stuff from our Projects!
+Here you can find Scripts for Universal-Updater.